 Schloss Gottorf was expanded throughout the years, particularly during the 16th century when it became the primary residence of Christian I, with the castle seen today built by the famous Swedish architect, Nicodemus Tessin the Younger around the turn of the 18th century.
 It largely fell into disrepair under the reign of Frederick IV of Denmark and was used as a barracks for both Danish and Prussian forces during the 19th century.

-After being used as a displaced persons camp during World War II, Schloss Gottorf was extensively renovated and restored in the post-war years.
+After being used as a displaced person camp during World War II, Schloss Gottorf was extensively renovated and restored in the post-war years.
 It is now owned by the State of Schleswig-Holstein and houses both the State Art and Cultural History Museum, as well as the State Archaeological Museum.
 The State Art and Cultural History Museum boasts an outstanding collection of works dating from the high Middle Ages to contemporary art while the State Archaeological Museum spans around 120,000 years of German history.